tzhengtek/saute/README.md

 ## Hugging-face Accessibility

-The model is easily usage using the hugginface transformer package 🤗 **[JustinDuc/saute](https://huggingface.co/JustinDuc/saute)**
+The model is easily accessible using the hugginface transformer package 🤗 **[JustinDuc/saute](https://huggingface.co/JustinDuc/saute)**

 ---